meza/trance-stack/README.md

 ### Hotjar integration

-The stack uses [Hotjar](https://www.hotjar.com) for heatmaps and user recordings.
+We use [Hotjar](https://www.hotjar.com) for heatmaps and user recordings.
 You will need to create an account with them and set up a new site.

 When you have your site set up, head to https://insights.hotjar.com/site/list and copy the ID of your site and paste